mia-platform/documentation/docs/development_suite/api-console/api-design/quick_rest_api.md

     * If you select **required** the property is mandatory.

-    * If you select **crypted** the data will be encrypted in the database.
-We recommend that you adopt this practice for sensitive or confidential data.

     * If you select **nullable**, you can give the value *null*.

     * In the **description** field you can enter a short optional description.